Have Questions?

 608-392-9555

-Mayo Clinic Health System provides addiction treatment and rehab services such as detoxification programs, long term rehabs, outpatient individual counseling, short term rehabs, inpatient drug rehab programs, and others to clients living in the Tomah, WI. area so that they conquer their substance abuse disorders and achieve full recovery.
+Mayo Clinic Health System provides addiction treatment and rehab services such as detoxification programs, long term rehabs, outpatient individual counseling, short term rehabs, inpatient drug rehab programs, and others to clients living in the Tomah area so that they conquer their substance abuse disorders and achieve full recovery.
 It has services - such as group therapy, activity therapy, couple/family therapy, trauma therapy, brief intervention approach, contingency management/motivational incentive, and others - which follow its philosophy of the programs that work most effectively.
 This is because Mayo Clinic Health System believes that complete recovery can only be achieved through highly personalized care.

 In addition, the drug and alcohol rehabilitation program specializes in many other programs - like suicide prevention services, domestic violence, clients referred from the court/judicial system, aftercare/continuing care, co-occurring mental and substance abuse disorders, self-help groups and more - as well as many other treatment methods that you can find listed below.
 Further, this drug and alcohol rehabilitation program has aftercare programs that work in line with its treatment methods to ensure that individuals achieve and maintain full, lasting, and permanent abstinence and sobriety from drugs and alcohol.